minimul/xero-api/README.md

 - Built leveraging [Faraday](https://github.com/lostisland/faraday).
 - Built knowing that OAuth2 might be in the not-to-distant future.

-## Why choose this library over the established defacto Ruby-Xero libraries?
+## Why another library when there are other more mature, established Ruby Xero libraries?

-Both of those gems were built 6+ years ago when the Xero API was XML only, therefore, they are loaded with *XML cruft*.
+Both of the current de facto Ruby Xero client gems were built 6+ years ago when the Xero API was XML only, therefore, they are loaded with *XML cruft*.
-For example, here are the total code line of code count of `.rb` files:
+For example, here are the total code line counts (of `.rb` files):

 - Total LOC count of :
   - **minimul/xero-api** => **910!** 🌈